 An overview of Alaska health status and factors influencing health.
 Contains information about population characterstics, social and economic factors, health outcomes, and health equity issues in Alaska.

-- Healthy Alaskans 2010 Health Status Progress Report on Leading Health Indicator
+- Healthy Alaskans 2010 Health Status Progress Report on Leading Health Indicators

 An overview of HA2010 leading health indicators with data to track progress, where available.

 - 71 Potential Leading Health Indicators

 An overview of 71 of the potential leading health indicators considered for the 25 Leading Health Priorities by the HA2020 Advisory Team.
-This document was created midway through the process to inform the decision-making process.
+This document was created midway through the process to inform decision-making.